 5.6.1.4 Service request procedure accepted by the network

-For cases a, b, c, d, e and g in subclause 5.6.1.1, the UE shall treat the reception of the SERVICE ACCEPT message as successful completion of the procedure and stop timer T3517 and enter the state 5GMM-REGISTERED.
+For cases a, b, c, d, e, f and g in subclause 5.6.1.1, the UE shall treat the reception of the SERVICE ACCEPT message as successful completion of the procedure and stop timer T3517 and enter the state 5GMM-REGISTERED.

 Editor's note: For case h in subclause 5.6.1.1, whether the indication from the lower layers when the UE has been handed over or redirected to E-UTRAN needs to be considered as a successful completion of the procedure is FFS.